 - 2 cups BBQ sauce highly recommend homemade- see above

-Cook.
-Pour all contents of bag into Instant Pot, lock lid, and use poultry setting (20 minutes, high pressure).
+- Cook.
+Add trivet to pressure cooker.
+Pour all contents of bag into Instant Pot, lock lid, cook for 20 minutes at high pressure.
 Once cook time is complete, allow pressure to naturally release (about 30 minutes).
 Meanwhile – pour BBQ sauce into a medium-sized bowl.
 Preheat oven broiler on high.